 POLLY STEELE (‘Lena: The Bride of Ice’; ‘Women Talking Dirty’)

-LIZZIE PICKERING Ex-Channel 4 (Channel 4 Daily News/Big Breakfast).
+At the end of 2014, Lizzie joined forces with Polly Steele to form In Trust Films and produce Let Me Go.
+She previously worked for Channel 4 on programmes including the Channel 4 Daily and the Big Breakfast.
 Following the death of her eldest son Harry, Lizzie became a founding member of the fundraising team at Helen & Douglas House, helping to raise £5 million a year for Hospice care for children and young adults.
+As part of that work for ten years she co-produced an annual comedy theatre show, Childish Things.